Corporate Services Contact Us

 • Employees Provident Fund (EPF) Act, 1952: Provisions dedicated to the security of an employee after retirement from service.

-• Employees’ State Insurance (ESI) Act, 1948: An Act containing health safety provisions to grant security to employees against risks during employment.
+• Employees’ State Insurance (ESI) Act, 1948: An Act containing health and safety provisions to grant security to employees against risks during employment.

-• Professional Tax Act (State Laws): Some states in India like Telangana, and Maharashtra have imposed taxes on certain professions including trades and employment.
+• Professional Tax Act (State Laws): Some states in India, like Telangana and Maharashtra, have imposed taxes on certain professions, including trades and employment.

 • Labour Welfare Fund Acts (State Laws): States like Haryana, Punjab, Maharashtra etc. have this legislation to finance certain activities dedicated to the welfare of the labour.